DepartmentOfAlchemy/MiniDMX/examples/circuitpython/triggered_red_blue/README.md

 When the trigger button is not pressed the fixture will have a red light.
 When the trigger button is pressed the fixture will have a blue light.

+## Dependencies

+The `lib` directory in the repository contains the `doa_dmx.py` library that should be installed in the microcontroller's CircuitPython `lib` directory.

+The other dependencies that are required in the microcontroller's CircuitPython `lib` directory are:
+- asyncio
+- adafruit_ticks